Austin Aggravated Assault Lawyer

 As a result, a deadly weapon is anything that could cause death or serious injury to another person.
 So, for example, if an individual was trained in martial arts, their fists could qualify as deadly weapons.
 If the said individual got into a fight with someone, they could potentially be charged with aggravated assault because their fists are a deadly weapon.

-Definition Of A Serious Bodily Injury
+Definition of a Serious Bodily Injury in Texas

 Under Texas law, a serious bodily injury is an injury that creates a risk of death or causes death, serious permanent disfigurement, or a long-lasting loss or impairment.

-Penalties For Aggravated Assault
+Penalties for Aggravated Assault in Texas

 Generally, an aggravated assault is charged as a second-degree felony; however, in someone circumstances, the offender can be charged with a first-degree felony, which may result in the following penalties: